MicrosoftDocs/memdocs/sccm/sum/tools/updates-publisher.md

 >[!NOTE]
 >The information in this section applies only to the preview version of System Center Updates publisher.

-There is a new authoring mode in the preview for System Center Updates Publisher to help you author your updates.
+There's a new authoring mode in the preview for System Center Updates Publisher to help you author your updates.
 When you enable authoring mode, a **Categories Workspace** is added to the start screen.
 A new **Detectoid** button is also added to the **Updates Workspace** when authoring mode is enabled.

 ### To enable authoring mode in the preview